simarkalsi24/Tomato-Leaf-Disease-Classification-CNN-Optimization/README.md

-# Tomato-Leaf-Disease-Classification-CNN-Optimization
-I have prepare a scene and model and I have differentiate four different optimization algorithm using the CNN model as the base architecture.
 # 🍅 Tomato Leaf Disease Classification using CNN and Optimization Algorithms

 This repository presents a deep learning-based approach to classify tomato leaf diseases using a custom Convolutional Neural Network (CNN) model and four bio-inspired optimization algorithms to improve performance: